 About this project

-The short is based on the comic strip Multiplex that ran from July 2005 through April 2017, which has been described as “Clerks in a movie theater” (Newsarama), with a “smart and human take on geek culture [that] is brutal, nuanced, and damn funny” (Gene Ha, Top Ten, Mae).
+Multiplex 10 is based on the comic strip Multiplex by Gordon McAlpin that ran from July 2005 through April 2017, which has been described as “Clerks in a movie theater” (Newsarama), with a “smart and human take on geek culture [that] is brutal, nuanced, and damn funny” (Gene Ha, Top Ten, Mae).

 This animated version is part reboot and part prequel.
 While fans of the comic will love seeing these characters brought to life, we're hoping to reach a new, wider audience, as well.
-Fans of Community, Bojack Horseman, The Office, or Clerks will all find something to love in the Multiplex 10 Cinemas.
+Fans of Community, The Office, and Clerks will all find something to love in the Multiplex 10 Cinemas.

 Multiplex 10 will appeal to movie lovers, anyone who's ever worked a retail job, and anyone who's had an annoying friend who just can't shut up about why the things you like are terrible.
 While the short will stand on its own, we're hoping it can also serve as a pilot for full series.